Saturday, December 31, 2011

 from the pricing engine.

-Pricing engines are responsible for three tasks:
+engines are responsible for three tasks:

 • Retrieving any promotions that are available to the site visitor.